The man behind Buffalo’s iconic DL&W train shed.

 A smarter way to build a train shed

-Bush is best known for designing a modular train shed that now bears his name.
-Unlike the massive balloon-style roofs common at the time, Bush’s sheds were constructed from cast iron, steel, and concrete using repeated modular forms.
+Bush is best known for the modular train shed design that now bears his name.
+Unlike the massive balloon-style roofs common at the time, Bush’s train sheds were constructed from cast iron, steel, and concrete using repeated modular forms.
 His design allowed steam and smoke to vent directly above the tracks while natural light filtered down through skylights over the platforms.
-The combination of ventilation, visibility, and cost-efficiency significantly improved the wide-span iron domes used in earlier stations.
+The combination of improved ventilation and visibility with cost-efficiency was a significant improvement over the wide-span iron domes used in earlier stations.

 The DL&W terminal in Buffalo, built between 1915 and 1917, includes one of Bush’s most distinctive sheds.
-Designed in tandem with architect Kenneth Murchison — who contributed the terminal’s Beaux-Arts Headhouse — the train shed sits on the building’s second floor, an unusual configuration even at the time.
-Bush’s use of reinforced concrete — still relatively new in large-scale construction — created a durable and fire-resistant structure that stands strong today.
+Designed in tandem with architect Kenneth Murchison (who contributed the terminal’s now-demolished Beaux-Arts Headhouse, pictured below), the train shed sits on the building’s second floor, an unusual configuration even at the time.
+Bush’s use of reinforced concrete, which was still relatively new in large-scale construction, created a durable and fire-resistant structure that stands strong today.

-At the time of its construction, the DL&W terminal served both freight and passenger trains and lake ships docking along the Buffalo River.
-Passengers entered through a grand waiting room, passed newsstands and telegraph counters, and boarded trains beneath a roof designed for movement, visibility, and airflow.
-Bush’s design made the experience safer and more efficient at a time when rail travel was dominant.
+At the time of its construction, the DL&W terminal served both freight and passenger trains as well as lake ships docking along the Buffalo River.
+Passengers entered through a grand waiting room, passed newsstands and telegraph counters, and boarded trains beneath a roof designed for visibility and airflow.
+Bush’s design made the experience riding and boarding a train safer and more efficient.

 A legacy beyond Buffalo

-Buffalo wasn’t the only city shaped by Bush’s approach.
+Buffalo wasn’t the only city shaped by Bush’s approach to engineering.
 Major terminals across North America adopted his train sheds, including Hoboken Terminal in New Jersey (1906), Union Station in Winnipeg (1911), and Union Station in Toronto (1929–1930).
-Each structure brought his modular system to new passenger networks.
+Each structure leveraged Bish’s modular system for the benefit of passenger networks and efficiency.

 Bush’s contributions weren’t limited to stations.
 He also oversaw the construction of the Tunkhannock Viaduct in Pennsylvania, completed in 1915.
 At the time, it was the largest concrete structure in the world and remains a landmark of early 20th-century civil engineering.